A place to read with calm.

 Midvash is led by Neto Gregório — theologian, advertiser, and entrepreneur.
 He runs the product day to day — code, design, translations, editorial calls — with the help of the small community of contributors mentioned above.

 The motivation to build Midvash came from a simple frustration: most Bible apps treat the text as feed content, with pop-ups, gamification, and noise.
 A place to read with calm was missing.
-Midvash is the attempt to build that place — and to keep it free, with no intrusive ads and no paywall, for anyone who wants to study seriously.
+Midvash is the attempt to build that place: the Bible free to read for anyone, with a deeper study layer for those who want to go further.

 Neto writes about technology, faith, and digital business at netogregorio.com.
 If you want to understand where the project comes from — and who the person behind it is — start there.